A Night spent at Taramati Baradari Resort Hyderabad with our kids

 |Scaly Breasted Munia or Nutmeg Mannikin|

-Anyways the kids immediately jumped into the pool with their hawk eyed mother keeping a close vigil on them.
+Anyways the kids immediately jumped into the pool with their hawk-eyed mother keeping a close vigil on them.
 This gave me enough opportunity to wander around and click a few pictures with my Nikon D7000.
-I took a few shots of the Baradari like everybody else does with a 18-105 lens to give it a wide angle look.
+I took a few shots of the Baradari like everybody else does with an 18-105 lens to give it a wide-angle look.
 But I also took some pictures from various places in the complex to get a different view of the building.
 The main Taramati Baradari is fairly well maintained and you have to climb enough stairs to make you pant to reach the summit.
 It is a squarish building built on a huge square platform garishly painted in pink by our babus in name of conservation.
 As it is on a small hillock you can see the Golconda Fort from its top as well as our apartment building in PBEL city was visible from the top.
 But I really liked a small temple hidden in hills behind it painted white with a red flag on the top.

 |A Shrine In The Boulders|

-The gardens and the pool are well maintained in the resort, but their waterloo is the food and not something to look forward to.
+The gardens and the pool are well maintained in the resort, but their Waterloo is the food and not something to look forward to.

 The staff is friendly and always smiling but the kitchen is not stocked even with cold drinks at times and even staple of Deccan India Idly was not available for breakfast.
 I don’t think there were any other guests in the resort as only our car was in the parking lot so we had the resort to ourselves.
-The hygiene is also questionable as I found a family of cats roaming in the restaurant as well as one of them was actually sleeping in a bucket full of utensils.
+The hygiene is also questionable as I found a family of cats roaming in the restaurant, as well as one of them, was actually sleeping in a bucket full of utensils.
 That is when I clicked the picture of the kitten.

 |The Mother Sunbird In Her Nest|